-For one, they are are scrumptious.
+For one: babies are scrumptious.

 I would read aloud as much as my children could stand it.
-We did this, in fact, but when my oldest three were in their kinder/first grade years, I felt compelled to extend the stories with activities, unit studies, and crafts that were lined up with the stories’ themes.
+We did this, in fact, but when my oldest three were young, I felt compelled to extend the stories with activities, unit studies, and crafts that lined up with the stories’ themes.

 I would get my hands on an excellent booklist and I would read from that collection.

 Learning How to Read

 This is where I most wish I could whisper (vigorously!) to myself a dozen years ago.